2002 Wandsworth London Borough Council election

 The 2002 Wandsworth London Borough Council election took place on 2 May 2002 to elect members of Wandsworth London Borough Council in London, England.
 The whole council was up for election with boundary changes since the last election in 1998 reducing the number of seats by 1.
 The Conservative party stayed in overall control of the council.

 The election saw an experiment in leaving polling stations open for a longer period.
 Along with neighbouring Westminster City Council polling stations were open from 7 am to 10 pm instead of the standard 8 am to 9 pm.

 Background

 As part of a major redistricting, Wandsworth council along with every other London Council created new districts, eliminated some, and expanded others.
-The results of this redistrictinng were as follows:
+The results of this redistricting were as follows: